Chris10Garcia/react-final-project-lego-set-library-front-end/README.md

 ## Get Started

 My project is deployed [here](https://spiffy-starship-82124d.netlify.app/) or copy and paste this link https://spiffy-starship-82124d.netlify.app/ to your browser.
+Please note, I am using render as the backend host and the responses to the fetch request to this server may take several seconds up to a minute to receive.

-However, if you want to locally deploy a copy, follow the steps below:
+If you want to locally deploy a copy, follow the steps below:

 - Clone this repo
 - Install [json-server](https://github.com/typicode/json-server)